FactomProject/FactomDocs/whitepaper.md

 4) Individual Entries Layer

 **The Timestamping Layer**

 Factom data is timestamped by the Bitcoin network.
 User's data is as secure as any other Bitcoin transaction.
 A compact proof of existence is possible for any data entered into the Factom system.
-The timestamp is also enough data to query a peer-to-peer Distributed Hash Table (DHT, similar to Bittorrent) in order to retrieve all the data which was timestamped.
+The timestamp is also a key to query a peer-to-peer Distributed Hash Table (DHT, similar to Bittorrent) in order to retrieve all the data which was timestamped.

-Data is organized into block structures, and is combined via a merkle trees.
-Every 10 minutes, the dataset state is frozen and submitted to the Bitcoin network.
-Since Bitcoin has an unpredictable block time, there may be more or fewer than one Factom timestamp per block.
+Data is organized into block structures, and combined via a merkle trees.
+Every 10 minutes, the dataset is frozen and submitted to the Bitcoin network.
+Since Bitcoin has an unpredictable block time, there may be more or fewer than one Factom timestamp per Bitcoin block.

 Bitcoin block timestamps themselves have a fluid idea of time.
 They have a 2 hour flexibility from reality [1].
 Factom will provide its own internal timestamps which conform with standard time systems.
 Since Factom places high importance on timestamping, it will be a closely audited part of the system.

 The user data timestamps will be assigned when they are received at the server.
-The server bounded within a 1 minute time frame.
-That time frame is between when a Factom block is opened and when it is closed.
-On closing, the federated servers generate consensus and effectively time stamp the results.
+A federated server network bounds the assigned server to within a 1 minute time frame.
+The server is not allowed to timestamp outside of that timeframe.
+The time spans between when a Factom block is opened and when it is closed.
+On closing, the federated server network generates consensus and cumulatively time stamp each other's data.

 As a general note, the data could have existed long before it was timestamped.
-It only proves the data did not originate after the time stamp.
+Factom only proves the data did not originate after the time stamp.

 A timestamp is entered into the Bitcoin blockchain with a spending transaction.
 The spend includes an output with an OP_RETURN.
 This method is the least damaging to the Bitcoin network of the various ways to timestamp data.
 [2]  The first few bytes of the available 40 following the OP_RETURN code would be a magic designator.
 The magic designator tags the transaction as a Factom timestamp.

 The timestamp will be entered into the Bitcoin blockchain by one of the members in the federation.
-The server delegated to timestamp the federation’s collected data moves some of their own BTC back to themselves.
-The transaction will be broadcast on the Bitcoin network, and it will wait to be included in a block.
+The server delegated to timestamp the federation’s collected data creates a small BTC transaction.
+The transaction will be broadcast to the Bitcoin network, and be included in a block.

 Bitcoin blocks are generated with a statistical process, as such, their timing cannot be predicted.
 This means that the Factom timestamping cannot be synced up with the Bitcoin timestamping system.
 The real value timestamping in Bitcoin gives is to prevent Factom from generating false histories in the future.
-There could easily be an hour or more between when the Factom state is frozen and when it finally is included in Bitcoin.
+Due to bad luck of Bitcoin miners, there could easily be an hour or more between when the Factom state is frozen and when it is mined into a block.

 **The Factom Layer**